McCloudS/subgen/README.md

 <details>
 <summary>Updates:</summary>

 4 Mar 2024: Updated Dockerfile CUDA to 12.2.2 (From CTranslate2).
 Added endpoint `/status` to return Subgen version.
+Can also use distil models now!
+See variables below!

 29 Feb 2024: Changed sefault port to align with whisper-asr and deconflict other consumers of the previous port.